CED identified as a solution to disparities in the core neighbourhoods

 In 2018 Quint established a social enterprise called BUILD UP Saskatoon – a construction contracting business with a social purpose.
 It’s goal is to employ and mentor people who are facing multiple barriers to employment.

 Quint collaborated to develop Station 20 West Community Enterprise Centre that opened in 2012.
 Station 20 West provides space and facilitates the provision of services and amenities to enhance the lives of individuals and families in the core communities of Saskatoon.
 The centre houses 7 organizations and has become a vital meeting place for the community.
-Station 20 West operates a social enterprise called the Boxcar Café.
-It operates as a small café and catering business and creates employment for about 4 people.
+Station 20 West operates a social enterprise called the Boxcar Café, a small café and catering business.

 Our Core Communities Shine